Postpartum diet makes a lot of difference in your health as it fastens the healing process after you deliver the baby.

 7. Brown Rice and whole wheat bread

-Brown rice is a great alternative to cut on carbs.
-It will help you losing weight yet keep you full and full of energy.
+Eating brown rice is a great way to cut on carbs.
+It will help you lose weight yet keeps you energetic.

 Whole wheat bread is a great source of Folic acid.
 Folic acid helps in baby’s brain development not only during pregnancy but also even while breastfeeding.

 Including Folic acid in your everyday diet works as a mood booster.
 It really helps you stay positive mentally, and emotionally sound as well.

 Your body needs good fats and Desi ghee has way more health benefits if consumed moderately.

 Water intake is the most essential part of hydration.
 You have to drink as much water as you can to have your milk flow get better and your bowel movements could get better.
 If you feel dehydrated you are at risk of energy draining dehydration.
 To keep your energy levels and milk production up, make sure you stay well-hydrated.